GloriaFriesen/portfolio/README.md

 ## Description

-_{This website's main objective is to share my created works.
-Click through to learn about me and see some highlights from my portfolio.}_
+_This website's main objective is to share my created works.
+Click through to learn about me and see some highlights from my portfolio._

 ## Setup/Installation Requirements